• Home

 - And then your personal vows

-I will help guide you with writing these if needed.
+I will help guide you with writing these if needed

-Please note; not everyone is comfortable sharing vows in front of everyone and I get that.
-There are other moments to share them, like when you’re alone.
-Or before the ceremony during first looks, or not at all.
+There are other moments to share them; either when you’re alone during first look, or not at all.
 Do what works for you.
-Anxiety caused by the stress of having to read out vows in front of 100 loved ones should be avoided if this isn’t for you.
-No judgement
+Anxiety caused by the stress of having to read out vows in front of 100 loved ones should be avoided if this isn’t for you

 - The exchange of ring/rings (your legal words are said here as a repeat after me)